 Primarily due to angling regulation changes, recreational catch dropped from a peak of 62,400 fish in 1987 to a low of 17,300 fish in 1990.
 During the same period, commercial catch also dropped from a peak of 11,600 fish in 1986 to a low of 3,800 fish in 1991, due to reductions in fishing opportunities.
 In 1985, recreational regulations allowed for a daily catch limit of three fish between 36 and 72 inches total length with no annual catch limit.
 The maximum size limit for all white sturgeon fisheries was reduced from 72 inches to 66 inches TL in 1993.
 In 1996, recreational regulations were further restricted with a daily catch limit of one fish between 42 inches TL (equivalent to current 38 inch FL) and 66 inches TL and a ten fish annual catch limit.
 The maximum size limit for both fisheries was reduced from 66 inches TL to 60 inches TL (equivalent to current 54 inch FL) in 1997.
-Tables 6 and 8 summarize annual Columbia River regulations.
+See Table 6 for an annual summary of seasons and regulations for commercial fisheries.
+Table 7 summarizes annual Columbia River regulations for recreational fisheries.

-These regulation changes culminated in adoption of WFWC policy C-3001 on Lower Columbia Sturgeon Management and in a series of one to three year Joint State Management Agreements

-(Accords) between Washington and Oregon that have guided Columbia River sturgeon management since 1997.
+These regulation changes culminated in adoption of WFWC policy C-3001 on Lower Columbia Sturgeon Management and in a series of one to three year Joint State Management Agreements (Accords) between Washington and Oregon that have guided Columbia River sturgeon management during 1997-2013.

-Past Joint State White Sturgeon Management Agreements
+Joint State White Sturgeon Management Agreements